gman-ui/ECE196Project/website/11_16_Progress_Report.md

 Here is the progress report for 11/16.
+Below are the links to the work completed at this time.

 [Link to Video Script](https://docs.google.com/document/d/12xjIH9h1Yf2a5tv5ZBKn_J9YzUxdqZ5QVYdQlYmq8yU/edit?usp=sharing)